 The executive director of the John Howard Society of Saskatchewan, Mike Dunphy, has said that conditional sentences are often longer than jail terms and that when prisoners are released sooner on parole, they roam the community under less stringent conditions than if they were under house arrest.
-Earlier release is an issue for the community if inmates have not had access to rehabilitation services or sufficient time to benefit from them.
-Offenders also have a better chance if they are reintegrated into society by living at home under tough conditions, rather than languishing in jail under the influence of criminals.(41)
+He has asserted that earlier release is an issue for the community if inmates have not had access to rehabilitation services or sufficient time to benefit from them, and he has said that offenders also have a better chance if they are reintegrated into society by living at home under tough conditions, rather than languishing in jail under the influence of criminals.

 Another potential problem with eliminating conditional sentencing for certain offences is that it will create a need for more space in provincial jails.
 Elizabeth Elliott, a criminologist at Simon Fraser University, has stated that British Columbia jails are overcrowded and another one needs to be built.
 The cost of this is borne by the provinces.
 She calls for more community-based prevention programs aimed at reducing poverty, child neglect and other root causes of crime.
-She argues that there is a rational and logical use for incarceration but that it is being used to "mindlessly punish."(42)
+She argues that there is a rational and logical use for incarceration but that it is being used to "mindlessly punish."

-In 2006, the president of the Canada Safety Council wrote in response to the argument that long prison sentences are a more effective deterrent than house arrest.(43) If this were so, offenders who go to jail should be less likely to reoffend when released than those given conditional sentences, yet the two groups tend to reoffend at about the same rates.
-There is even evidence that long prison sentences without other remedial programs may actually increase the chances of reoffending after release.
-If an offender can be rehabilitated, conditional sentencing makes sense from a safety standpoint as it offers the potential to establish an environment for positive behaviour change.
+In 2006, the president of the Canada Safety Council wrote in response to the argument that long prison sentences are a more effective deterrent than house arrest.
+He said that if this were so, offenders who go to jail should be less likely to reoffend when released than those given conditional sentences, yet the two groups tend to reoffend at about the same rates.
+He continued that there is even evidence that long prison sentences without other remedial programs may actually increase the chances of reoffending after release, and he said that if an offender can be rehabilitated, conditional sentencing makes sense from a safety standpoint as it offers the potential to establish an environment for positive behaviour change.

 The same commentator, now past president of the Canada Safety Council, has written that conditional sentences hold far more potential for rehabilitation and restorative justice than do terms of imprisonment.
-While incarceration protects the public from the offender during the time served, a conditional sentence will be far more likely to prevent the offender from continuing to endanger the public after serving the sentence.(44)
+He has said that while incarceration protects the public from the offender during the time served, a conditional sentence will be far more likely to prevent the offender from continuing to endanger the public after serving the sentence.